img-pro/bandwidth-saver/readme.txt

 * Delivers cached images from Cloudflare's global edge network
 * Falls back to your original images automatically if Cloudflare is unavailable
 * Works with lazy loading, responsive image sizes, and srcset
-* Works with any theme or page builder without modifying templates or file structures
+* Works with virtually all themes and page builders without modifying templates or file structures
 * Designed to handle large, image-heavy websites with ease

 The plugin simply delivers whatever WordPress outputs, including images processed by optimization plugins.